evoluzion25/MCP_2/docs/catalog-howto.md

 ## Custom catalog templates
 See `catalogs/custom_catalog.yaml` for a template.
 Edit values as needed.
+See also `catalogs/service-templates.yaml` for pre-wired placeholders for popular services (OpenAI, Anthropic, ClickUp, Cloudflare, Hugging Face).
+Import the file or copy entries you need.

 ## Using in VS Code
 - Connect: `docker mcp client connect vscode`